S-43

 Massachusetts Senate No. 43 — An Act to protect personal biometric data (Chapter 93M, Biometric Information Privacy Act)

-Modeled closely on the Illinois BIPA, this bill would create a new Chapter 93M in the Massachusetts General Laws governing the collection, retention, disclosure, and destruction of biometric identifiers and biometric information by private entities.
-Private entities must provide written notice and obtain informed written consent before collecting biometric identifiers, must develop and publish a written retention and destruction policy, and are prohibited from selling or profiting from biometric data.
-Commercial establishments are categorically prohibited from using biometric identifiers to identify persons or customers.
-Enforcement is available both through a private right of action and by the attorney general, with a $5,000 per-violation statutory minimum and treble damages for willful or knowing violations, following Chapter 93A procedures.
+Modeled closely on the Illinois Biometric Information Privacy Act (BIPA), this bill would require private entities to obtain written informed consent before collecting biometric identifiers or biometric information, provide written notice of collection purpose and retention period, and maintain a written retention and destruction policy.
+Private entities are prohibited from selling or profiting from biometric data and may only disclose it under enumerated exceptions (consent, financial transaction completion, legal requirement, or court order).
+Commercial establishments are categorically prohibited from using biometric identifiers to identify individuals.
+Enforcement is available through both a private right of action and Attorney General action under chapter 93A, with a $5,000 per violation statutory minimum and enhanced damages for willful or knowing violations.

 Summary

-Modeled closely on the Illinois BIPA, this bill would create a new Chapter 93M in the Massachusetts General Laws governing the collection, retention, disclosure, and destruction of biometric identifiers and biometric information by private entities.
-Private entities must provide written notice and obtain informed written consent before collecting biometric identifiers, must develop and publish a written retention and destruction policy, and are prohibited from selling or profiting from biometric data.
-Commercial establishments are categorically prohibited from using biometric identifiers to identify persons or customers.
-Enforcement is available both through a private right of action and by the attorney general, with a $5,000 per-violation statutory minimum and treble damages for willful or knowing violations, following Chapter 93A procedures.
+Modeled closely on the Illinois Biometric Information Privacy Act (BIPA), this bill would require private entities to obtain written informed consent before collecting biometric identifiers or biometric information, provide written notice of collection purpose and retention period, and maintain a written retention and destruction policy.
+Private entities are prohibited from selling or profiting from biometric data and may only disclose it under enumerated exceptions (consent, financial transaction completion, legal requirement, or court order).
+Commercial establishments are categorically prohibited from using biometric identifiers to identify individuals.
+Enforcement is available through both a private right of action and Attorney General action under chapter 93A, with a $5,000 per violation statutory minimum and enhanced damages for willful or knowing violations.

 Enforcement & Penalties